odpi/egeria-react-ui/docs/contributors/contributorguide.md

     * images - images, javascript wrappers of the the svg images with size.
     * imagesHolder - this contains the svg images, grouped in folders to indicate their origin

+## 7. SSL
+   The ssl folder contains ssl orientated content for demo purposes.
+The [core egeria project](https://github.com/odpi/egeria) contains a [certificates folder](https://github.com/odpi/egeria/tree/main/open-metadata-resources/open-metadata-deployment/certificates).
+These certificates are generated as sample artifacts to show aspects of securing an Egeria eco-system.
+They should not be used in production as they rely on self signed certificates.
+By default, the Egeria React UI runs with these default certificates and the Egeria certificate authority.
+The React UI Egeria community copy over files from the [certificates folder] into the React UI top level ssl folder.
+As the certifictes have expiry dates in them, the React UI could fail to work if left using expired certificates.
+The React UI should be updated to match any new Egeria certificate content (include when they are regeneated with updated expiration); to allow the presentation server to continue to communicate with Egeria the view services.

-## 7. There is ongoing work to enable easy running of the Presentation Server in a demo environment
+## 8. There is ongoing work to enable easy running of the Presentation Server in a demo environment

  * The Coco Pharmaceuticals 'lab' tutorial environment will now configure the view services, and allow a user to experiment with the Presentation Server
  * The 'egeria-server-config' notebook has code added to configure the view services - so once this & egeria-server-start is run, Presentation Server is available.